nasirml/DeepNetAndBrain/README.md

 ### How to run
 Just run the main function.
-It will invoke the step 2 of the paper and you will see a plot in the paper.
+It will invoke the step 2 and you will see a plot in the paper.
 You can run any part of step 3 also, as in the main.py file.
-To run step 1, you need to have Caffe installed in your machine.
+To run step 1, you need to have the input images and Caffe installed in your machine.

 ### Note
-Please see the about.txt and data.txt for more details on the program and data.
+Please see the about.txt and data.txt for more details on the program and necessary data and uml_class_diagram.pdf to get a sense about the class hierarchies.